-On Being a Latter-day Saint and a Black American: Singing for Love?
+Being a Latter-Day Saint and a Black American: Crushes, Songs

-True stories are often the ones that fiction aspire to live up to.
+True stories are often the ones that fiction aspires to live up to.
 Truth is stranger than fiction only because the truth does not always follow the rules of logic.
 In this seventh installment of a historically true series told from my perspective, I capture the lessons learned.
 The contention is that an ancient historian looked into the future and saw my life--making a commentary on my experiences that would help me become a better person.
 Strange, right?
 It is stranger than fiction.
 Some names have been changed to protect the privacy of individuals.
 Yes, the experiences are only anecdotal.

-Because of this worldview on race I harbored, I never tried even to hint at an attraction to Kathy.
+Because of this worldview on race I harbored, I never tried even to hint at an attraction to Esther.
 It was because of her spiritual knowledge that I longed for her.
-Kathy became the focus of much of my attention though she was younger.
+Esther became the focus of much of my attention though she was younger.
 She had a weepy personality with a strength of character that I admired.
 She was the Roadrunner to my Wiley Coyote.

 Latter-day Saint Meeting House

-“Rodric,” Sister Coates called out as she approached me on a Wednesday youth night at the church.
+“Rodric,” Sister Canes called out as she approached me on a Wednesday youth night at Church.
 With the inflection in her use of my name, I knew an assignment to do something was coming.
-She had that teacher sound, the overly nice/sweet sound that comes when they want kids to do stuff that they could not in good conscience force them to do.
+She had that overly nice/sweet sing-song sound that comes when they want kids to do tasks they could not in good conscience force them to do.

-“What kind of music can you sing" Sister Coates followed up inquisitively and tenaciously as any choir director should be.
-It was her profession besides it being a voluntary assignment of hers at church.
+“What kind of music can you sing" Sister Canes followed up inquisitively and tenaciously as any choir director should since she did so professionally besides volunteering her service at Church.

-"We can find something for you to sing,” she insisted in a sing-songy type happy that made me want to help.
+"We can find something for you to sing,” she insisted in the sing-songy type happy that made me want to help.

-“I sing R&B music and stuff,” I huffed out quickly as if she should know that because I am Black.
-It was not a lie, but I could have sung anything she gave me.
+“I sing R&B music and stuff,” I huffed out quickly as if she should know that about me because I am Black.
+It wasn't a lie, but I could have sung anything she gave me.
 My Black culture did not include a vast musical selection as other Black cultures likely did.
 I assumed that I had to stay true to my "Blackness," though.
-Confident that she would not find the type of music that I sang, I awaited her to say Okay, maybe next time!
+Confident that she would not find the type of music that I sang, I awaited her to say Okay, maybe next time.

-Kathy had the most beautiful voice I had heard to that point in my life for which she was well known.
-I would seek opportunities to hear her sing and she provided them.
-Singing with Kathy would be a way to satisfy my desire to be around her without compromising the tired old Southern code to avoid race-mixing.
-At least, that is what I placated myself with.
+Esther had the most beautiful voice I had heard to that point in my life.
+I sought opportunities to hear her sing, which sue frequently obliged.
+Singing with Esther would be a way to satisfy my desire to be around her without compromising the tired old Southern code to avoid race-mixing.
+At least, that's how I placated myself.

 Being a Saint and a Black American is not hard.
 It is as difficult as I make it.
 In the beginning, I seemed to want to accentuate my differences from all of the White people.
 The law of attraction seemed to be the only thing that could make me admit to my humanity above my race.
-Singing with Kathy made me feel like just a member of the Church and not a Black one.
+Singing with Esther made me feel like just a member of the Church, no racial identifier needed.

-Moroni, the guy who saw me--you know, the ancient prophet in The Book of Mormon: Another Testament of Jesus Christ, wrote in his book that "the church did meet together oft" followed by some other words.
-What was not in that writing was that the boy that met together oft at the church would be so happy because of the girl who met together oft at the church to sing for a season.
-God knew what He was doing with all these beautiful women at Church.
-That is how you keep a good man in Church!
+Moroni, the guy who saw me, the ancient prophet in The Book of Mormon: Another Testament of Jesus Christ, wrote in his book that "the church did meet together oft" followed by some other words.
+What was not in that writing was that the boy that meets together oft at Church would be so happy because of the girl who met together oft at Church to sing for a season.
+God knew what He was doing with all these beautiful righteous women at Church.

 © 2018 Rodric Anthony Johnson